aimms/how-to/Articles/333/333-update-webui-version.rst

-Update WebUI to newer AIMMS version
+Update WebUI to neededewer AIMMS Version
 ====================================
 .. meta::
     :description: How to adapt an older AIMMS project to changes in WebUI.